 Annual Reports, Undies & Dog Food

-Rob Achten references his progression from a purist craft designer to a founder. designing annual reports 20 years ago to undies 10 years ago to dog food now.
+Rob Achten, Co-Founder and CEO of Animals Like us references his progression from a purist craft designer to a founder. designing annual reports 20 years ago to undies 10 years ago to dog food now.

 His story will be one where he stumbled across a cultural trend and then became obsessed with a consumer (a chinese consumer in actual fact) and how they used that to inspire an idea, and develop a brand concept and then product using iterative prototyping and consumer testing at every step along the way.